coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 50 #100DaysOfCode

+Went to TypeScript Tuesday by VirtualCoffee, it's great to see experienced developers learn.
+Read the book Programming TypeScript, this book is helping me gain an opinion about JavaScript by showing me the flaws that it has!
+Page 10/300

 Day 49 #100DaysOfCode

 Gained a better understanding of how the JavaScript Engine works.
 I would love to get into more detail and understand which bytecode gets sent to the compiler.
 This article helped a lot! https://www.freecodecamp.org/news/javascript-under-the-hood-v8/